Report a food hygiene issue

 If the complaint relates to food which is perishable:

-- Ensure that it is kept intact in the original wrapping or container.
+- Ensure that it's kept intact in the original wrapping or container

 If the food is accepted by Environmental Health a factsheet will be issued explaining how the complaint will be dealt with.

 What to do if you think you have an infectious disease or food poisoning